 Chronic pain can make it difficult to do the things you love.
 If the cause of your chronic pain is in the lower back — for example — it may be more difficult to climb stairs or run.
 This results in you decreasing the amount of time you do these types of activities or potentially quitting them altogether.

-These gradual to sudden lifestyle changes can be especially frustrating if you deal with other health issues and need the exercise to manage conditions like diabetes.
+These gradual to sudden lifestyle changes can be especially frustrating if you deal with other health issues and need to exercise to manage conditions like diabetes.
 Now, you’re not only struggling with accepting you have to give up the activities you love, but you’ve also run into the obstacle of figuring out how to maintain your other health conditions.

 Overcoming the battle with chronic pain is typically more mental than it is physical.
 That’s why those with chronic pain may experience: